tophefo/IpCamera/README.md

 Thing ipcamera:AMCREST:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="DVadar", ONVIF_MEDIA_PROFILE=0]

+A second example, this time using items for the image:

+*.items

+Image frontDoorCam { channel="ipcamera:HIKVISION:78941ac2:image" }

+*.sitemap

+Default item=frontDoorCam

 ## Reducing log sizes

 There are two log files discussed here, openhab.log and events.log please take the time to consider both logs if a fast and stable setup is something you care about.
 On some systems with slow disk access like SD cards the writing of a log file can greatly impact on performance.
 We can turn on/up logs to fault find issues, and then disable them to get the performance back when everything is working.

 To watch the logs in realtime with openhabian setups use this linux command which can be done via SSH with a program called putty from a windows or mac machine.

+tail -f /var/log/openhab2/openhab.log -f /var/log/openhab2/events.log

 CTRL+C will close the stream.
-You can also use SAMBA/network shares to open or copy the file directly.
+You can also use SAMBA/network shares to open or copy the file directly, but my favorite way to view the logs is with "Frontail".
+Frontail is another UI that can be selected like paperUI, and can be installed using the openhabian config tool.

-tail -f /var/log/openhab2/openhab.log -f /var/log/openhab2/events.log

 openhab.log This file displays the information from all bindings and can have the amount of information turned up or down on a per binding basis.
 The default level is INFO and is the middle level of 5 settings you can use.
 Openhab documentation goes into this in more detail.
 Using KARAF console you can use these commands to turn the logging up and down to suit your needs.
 If you are having issues with the binding not working with your camera, then TRACE will give me everything in DEBUG with the additional reply packets from the camera for me to use for fault finding.